 - 3rd Place IBJJF World Championship NOGI (2015, 2010, 2009)

 Weight Division: Peso Pluma (64kg/141lbs) & Galo (57kg/126lbs)

-In seeking Brazilian Jiu Jitsu to train, Rafael met Alison Brites, the famous Jucão, who had opened an academy in Brasilia, he (Alison) became a great influence in Barata’ progression in BJJ.
-When Rafael Freitas was a purple belt, the position now called Baratoplata occurred to him during training, in the early days it was created in the form of a bicep slicer submission, which is illegal for purple belts in IBJJF rules, with this being considered a foul Rafael had to rethink the position and adapt it to the rulebook, which he did, making it even better as a shoulder lock technique.
+When Rafael Freitas was a purple belt, the position now called Baratoplata occurred to him during a training session.
+During the early days of the position, it was a bicep slicer submission, which is illegal for purple belts in IBJJF rules, with this being considered a foul Rafael had to rethink the position and adapt it to the rulebook, which he did, making it even better as a shoulder lock technique.

 In 2007 Rafael was invited to come to the United States and help at the academy in Albuquerque, New Mexico, he arrived in the US as a brown belt and was awarded his black belt in 2008 by Carlos Gracie Junior.